Have you heard about the medication LDN?

 Note: This number tends to be higher for weight loss (probably closer to 6-7 out of 10 patients).

 This doesn’t mean that you should avoid this medication completely, but it does mean that you should walk into using it with realistic expectations.

 With this in mind let’s discuss some of the potential uses:

 Believe it or not, LDN is actually FDA approved to treat obesity.

 LDN by itself isn’t FDA approved but the medication Contrave is.

-Contrave is a combination weight loss medication which contains naltrexone HCl and bupropion HCl.
+Contrave is a combination weight loss medication that contains naltrexone HCl and bupropion HCl.

 Bupropion is Wellbutrin the anti-depressant and naltrexone is another name for LDN.

-What's interesting is that the naltrexone in Contrave is dosed at 8mg per tablet.
+What’s interesting is that naltrexone in Contrave is dosed at 8mg per tablet.